PeterDrake/drakepedia/algorithms/sorting.md

 1. :star: What is the order of the running time of mergesort?
 1. :star: What is the order of the worst-case running time of heapsort?
 1. :star: When is insertion sort the best algorithm to use?
+1. :star: What is the lower bound on the worst-case running time of a comparison sort?
 1. :star::star: Which sorting algorithm is this?
     ```java
     static void sort(int[] arr) {